YamilaTimmer/depmap-dashboard/README.md

 ### Key-features
 - Visualise large batches of DepMap data,
 - Allows selecting different metadata parameters, to fine-tune data,
-- Generating plots with the data, including bar plots, boxplots, violin plots and heatmaps,
+- Generating basic expression plots with the data, including bar plots, boxplots, violin plots and heatmaps,
+- Finding genes with a similar expression profile to a chosen gene (either positive or negative correlation),
+- Comparing gene expression profiles between selected genes,
+- Comparing pathways between two cancer types, where all involved genes are automatically selected,
 - Generating sortable tables with the filtered data,
 - The ability to save the generated visuals (.png) and the table data (.csv/.xlsx),
 - User-friendly dashboard interface.